gitlabhq/gitlabhq/doc/administration/audit_events.md

 > Available in [GitLab Enterprise Edition Starter][ee].

 NOTE: **Note:**
-You need Owner [permissions] to view the Audit Events page.
+You need Owner [permissions] to view the group Audit Events page.

 To view a group's audit events, navigate to **Group > Settings > Audit Events**.
 From there, you can see the following actions: